Elizabeth is very knowledgeable and her advocacy is carefully prepared and accurate – she handles complex legal points very well

 Court of Protection

-Elizabeth’s growing Court of Protection practice includes acting in applications under section 21A Mental Capacity Act 2005 in cases where the Official Solicitor, other litigation friends, and accredited legal representatives act for the client.
+Elizabeth’s Court of Protection practice includes acting in applications under section 21A Mental Capacity Act 2005 in cases where the Official Solicitor, other litigation friends, and accredited legal representatives act for the client.
 Elizabeth advises on issues around capacity, eligibility and best interests.
 She prepares position statements and orders and participates in advocates’ meetings, assisting in identifying and narrowing issues.

 Elizabeth also acts for family members, seeking to ensure they are able to have a voice in the decision-making process.
 Elizabeth is able to bring her experience in social housing to her COP work.
 Her housing work includes advocacy on behalf of clients who lack litigation capacity and who face possession and injunction proceedings.
 It also requires expertise in local authority homelessness duties.